2018 FAQ – 2019 coming soon

 If I don’t want to go to the official afterparty what other nights are supporting Pride?

 The Queenshilling is giving those with the Pride Day + Night Wristband free entry and donating to Pride all the door money they take on the door.
-(What good eggs), Pride Day + Night wristbands also gets you into the Hush Women’s Party at Basement 45.
+(What good eggs), Pride Day + Night wristbands also gets you into the Hush LBTQ+ Party at Basement 45 and Punka at the Old Market Assembly.
+B’tch Please also host a party at the love in where all profits come back to Pride.
 Please consider supporting a venue and event that supports Pride happen but do also get out and support the scene who are here all year round.
-Check out our scene pages for the other bars and venues in Bristol.

 I want to come and flyer with my business, can I?

-If you have not registered with us you will be moved on, Pride is a free event and we need the support of the businesses that have paid to come and flyer or have a stall.
-We have to do all the litter picking ourselves so to reiterate anyone who has not registered with us to flyer will be moved on.
-If you want to benefit from Pride you have to support it. email: firstname.lastname@example.org for more info.
+If you have not already booked a stall at Pride then No. We are now at full capacity and we do not allow adhoc flyerng at the event.
+We have to do all the litter picking ourselves so to reiterate anyone who has not already booked to have a stall to engage the public will be moved on.
+If you want to benefit from Pride you have to support it.

 What can I do to support Pride?

-By attending you are showing your support for all that Pride stands for, however we cannot run without your donations, by getting a supporter wristband, using the on-site bar and donating to our volunteers you help pride to happen.
+By attending you are showing your support for all that Pride stands for, however we cannot run without your donations, by getting a supporter wristband, using the on-site bar and donating on the day you are supporting us.

-How does Pride raise the money / where doe the money go?
+How does Pride raise the money / where does the money go?